MikePacey/Lancaster-HEC/docs/gpu.rst

   # Job command here

-Note that such jobs will need some mechanism to launch across multiple nodes, such as MPI's mpirun.
-Refer to the user guide for your application to if and how multi-node / distributed compuitng GPUs are supported.
+Note that such jobs will need some mechanism to launch across multiple nodes, such as MPI's *mpirun*.
+Refer to the user guide for your application to learn if and how multi-node / distributed computing GPUs workloads are supported.